open/close all folders

 - Hypercompetent Sidekick: Consciously takes this role.
 She creates new protocol for calls and staff meetings to ease stress on Bartlet's MS.

-- In Vino Veritas: She took a Valium before her first interview to steady her nerves.
+- In Vino Veritas: She took a couple of Valium before her first interview to steady her nerves.
 When Bartlet asks why she was fired from the White House, she says "If you want to talk about getting screwed with your pants on..."

 - Insistent Terminology: She wrote a letter to the White House in which she said "let's put arsenic in President Bartlet's drinking water and see if he delegates responsibility to the World Bank then" (on the subject of water safety).
 Bartlet decides that the fact that she called him President Bartlet shows class.